-The most frequent emergency seen at St. Alexius Medical Center is chest pain.
+The most frequent emergency seen at CHI St. Alexius Health is chest pain.
 Heart attacks and Strokes are life threatening emergencies.

 Symptoms that indicate an emergency: